github/developer.github.com/content/changes/2014-01-09-preview-the-new-deployments-api.md

 The system can auto-merge the default branch for the repository if the requested deployment ref is behind the default branch.
-On active projects it's easy to fall behind, let automation watch your back.
+On active projects it's easy to fall behind, so let automation watch your back.

 ### Commit Status Integration